(a) An application for a permit must be accompanied by:

 Notwithstanding this section or any other law, no permit application, general permit notification, or field inspection fee shall be charged to a town in connection with the construction or alteration of a town road, bridge, or culvert.

-An application for a permit must be filed with the commissioner and if the proposed activity for which the permit is requested is within a municipality, or is within or affects a watershed district or a soil and water conservation district, a copy of the application with maps, plans, and specifications must be served on the mayor of the municipality, the secretary of the board of managers of the watershed district, and the secretary of the board of supervisors of the soil and water conservation district.
+An application for a permit must be filed with the commissioner.
+If the proposed activity for which the permit is requested is within a municipality, is within or affects a watershed district or a soil and water conservation district, or is within the boundaries of a reservation or Tribal community of a federally recognized Indian Tribe in Minnesota, a copy of the application with maps, plans, and specifications must be served on the mayor of the municipality, the secretary of the board of managers of the watershed district, the secretary of the board of supervisors of the soil and water conservation district, or the Tribal chair of the federally recognized Indian Tribe, as applicable.
+For purposes of this section, "federally recognized Indian Tribe" means the Minnesota Tribal governments listed in section 10.65, subdivision 2.

 (a) If the proposed activity for which the permit is requested is within a municipality, or is within or affects a watershed district or a soil and water conservation district, the commissioner may obtain a written recommendation of the managers of the district and the board of supervisors of the soil and water conservation district or the mayor of the municipality before issuing or denying the permit.